-Goofy, energetic, and wicked smart, the Labrador Retriever loves children and plays hard.
-Bred to retrieve waterfowl, Labrador Retrievers love swimming, running, hiking, hunting, long walks, playing fetch, and more.
+The Labrador Retriever loves children and plays hard, and is goofy, energetic, and wicked smart.
+Bred to retrieve waterfowl, Labrador Retrievers love swimming, running, hiking, hunting long walks, playing fetch, and more.

-Basically, any activity that involves doing something physical outdoors with its owner will thrill any Labrador Retriever and keep him calm and cuddly indoors.
+Any activity involving doing something physical outdoors with its owner will thrill any Labrador Retriever and keep him calm and cuddly indoors.

 Labrador Retrievers belong to the Sporting category of dogs, and as such, they need lots and lots of exercise and attention.